waynegraham/clioweb.org/cv.md

 ### Design Architect, Scholars' Lab, University of Virginia Library
 June 2011–present

-### Associate Director of Research, Center for History and New Media
+### Associate Director of Research, Center for History and New Media, George Mason University
 October 2010–June 2011

-### Creative Lead, Center for History and New Media
+### Creative Lead, Center for History and New Media, George Mason University
 August 2006–October 2010

 ### Adjunct Lecturer, Department of History, American University